 Final Thought

-A great executive hire creates momentum, confidence and growth.
+Accurate executive identification and hire creates momentum, confidence and growth.

-A wrong one creates drag — sometimes silently — until the cost becomes unavoidable.
+A wrong one creates drag — sometimes silently — until the cost and affect becomes unavoidable.

 At senior level, hiring isn’t just recruitment.
 It’s risk management.